 Remarks

-I also want to thank the ranking member, Mr. Joyce, for his continued leadership on this subcommittee.
+I also want to thank the ranking member, Mr. Simpson, for his leadership on this subcommittee.

-As a result of the chair and ranking member's efforts together, this bill addresses priorities for Members on both sides of the aisle and does many good things for the conservation of our natural resources.
+As a result of their efforts, this bill addresses priorities of Members on both sides of the aisle and does many good things for the conservation of our natural resources.

 Even though the bill funds many shared priorities, I have concerns about our path forward.